BVSanthosh/Solitaire-Solver/README.md

 The directory structure of the project is as follows:

-Solitaire-Solver:
-│
-├───report/
-│   │   Playing Pyramid Solitaire Automatically.pdf : The report for the project
-│   │
-│   ├───figures/ : Contains all the figures included in the report │   └───test_results/ : Contains all the recorded results from the
-|                       performance testing
-│
-└───src/
+- src/
-    │   card_state.py : Implements the CardState class
+    - card_state.py : Implements the CardState class.
-    │   game_state.py : Implements the GameState class
+    - game_state.py : Implements the GameState class.
-    │   pyramid_solver.py : The starting point of the solver
+    - pyramid_solver.py : The starting point of the solver.
-    │   screen_interaction.py : Handles the interaction with the game window,
-    |                           including card recognition and automated
-    |                           execution of moves.
+    - screen_interaction.py : Handles the interaction with the game window, including card recognition and automated execution of moves.
-    │   solver_window.py : Provides a GUI for the solver.
+    - solver_window.py : Provides a GUI for the solver.
-    │   tree_traversal.py: Implements the tree traversal algorithm and heuristics │
+    - tree_traversal.py: Implements the tree traversal algorithm and heuristics.
-    ├───game_state
+    - game_state/
-    │       initial_state.json : Stores the initial state of the game │
+        - initial_state.json : Stores the initial state of the game
-    └───resources
+    - resources/
-        │   image_to_card.json : Stores the mapping from card screenshots to
-        |                        the string representation of the cards
+        - image_to_card.json : Stores the mapping from card screenshots to the string representation of the cards
-        │   regions.json : Stores the region data for the cards and buttons │
+        - regions.json : Stores the region data for the cards and buttons
-        ├───button/ : Contains screenshots for all the relevant buttons ├───cards/ : Contains screenshots for each card's suit and rank └───icon/ : Contains an image for the applicaation's icon
+        - button/ : Contains screenshots for all the relevant buttons
+        - cards/ : Contains screenshots for each card's suit and rank
+        - icon/ : Contains an image for the applicaation's icon
+- report/
+    - Playing Pyramid Solitaire Automatically.pdf : The report for the project.
+    - figures/ : Contains all the figures included in the report.
+    - test_results/ : Contains all the recorded results from the.

 ## Dependencies